Perry World House Graduate Fellows

 Perry World House’s Graduate Fellows Program is for all graduate students, from any school or department, who want to connect their research to global policymaking and effectively communicate the policy implications of their work to broader audiences.

-The new Perry World House Graduate Fellows Program is designed for graduate students who want to connect their research to global policymaking and effectively communicate the policy implications of their work to broader audiences.
-This initiative provides students opportunities to practice presenting their work to wider audiences and to interact meaningfully with policy practitioners, distinguished visiting fellows, and leading university faculty.
+deal candidates for the Graduate Fellows program are those emerging leaders at Penn who want to connect their research to global policymaking and effectively communicate the policy implications of their work to broader audiences.
+This initiative provides students opportunities to practice presenting their work to wider audiences and to interact meaningfully with policy practitioners, while also learning how to bring skills needed for effective foreign policy development into their research, no matter their core field of study.

 The core objectives of the program are:

-- To encourage graduate students to undertake interdisciplinary research that addresses global policy challenges.
+• To encourage graduate students to undertake interdisciplinary research that addresses global policy challenges.

-- To facilitate sustained, meaningful dialogue between scholars and policymakers.
+• To facilitate sustained, meaningful dialogue between scholars and policymakers.

 The program will consist of the following components:

-- Policy Engagement with Visiting Fellows: Graduate fellows will get special access to the distinguished visiting fellows and policy leaders who visit PWH throughout the year.
+5. Policy Engagement with Visiting Fellows: Graduate fellows will get special access to the distinguished visiting fellows and policy leaders who visit PWH throughout the year.

 Selection